Michael Polanyi

 His wide-ranging research in physical science included chemical kinetics, x-ray diffraction, and adsorption of gases.
 He pioneered the theory of fibre diffraction analysis in 1921, and the dislocation theory of plastic deformation of ductile metals and other materials in 1934.
-He immigrated to Germany, in 1926 becoming a chemistry professor at the Kaiser Wilhelm Institute in Berlin, and then in 1933 to England, becoming first a chemistry professor, and then a social sciences professor at the University of Manchester.
-Two of his pupils, and his son John Charles Polanyi won Nobel Prizes in Chemistry.
+He emigrated to Germany, in 1926 becoming a chemistry professor at the Kaiser Wilhelm Institute in Berlin, and then in 1933 to England, becoming first a chemistry professor, and then a social sciences professor at the University of Manchester.
+Two of his students won the Nobel Prize, as did his son.
 In 1944 Polanyi was elected to the Royal Society.

-The contributions which Polanyi made to the social sciences include an understanding of tacit knowledge, and the concept of a polycentric spontaneous order to intellectual inquiry were developed in the context of his opposition to central planning.
+The contributions which Polanyi made to the social sciences include the concept of a polycentric spontaneous order and his rejection of a value neutral conception of liberty.
+They were developed in the context of his opposition to central planning.

 Life

 Early life

 Polanyi, born Mihály Pollacsek in Budapest, was the fifth child of Mihály and Cecília Pollacsek (born as Cecília Wohl), secular Jews from Ungvár (then in Hungary but now in Ukraine) and Wilno, then Russian Empire, respectively.
-His father's family were entrepreneurs, while his mother's father – Osher Leyzerovich Vol (1833 – after 1906) – was the senior teacher of Jewish history at the Vilna rabbinic seminary, from which he had graduated as a rabbi.
+His father's family were entrepreneurs, while his mother's father, Osher Leyzerovich Vol, was the senior teacher of Jewish history at the Vilna rabbinic seminary.
 The family moved to Budapest and Magyarized their surname to Polányi.
 His father built much of the Hungarian railway system, but lost most of his fortune in 1899 when bad weather caused a railway building project to go over budget.
 He died in 1905.
 Cecília Polányi established a salon that was well known among Budapest's intellectuals, and which continued until her death in 1939.
 His older brother was Karl Polanyi, the political economist and anthropologist, and his niece was Eva Zeisel, a world-renowned ceramist.

 Education

-In 1909, after leaving his teacher-training secondary school (Minta gimnázium [official name: Budapest-Fasori Evangélikus Gimnázium]).
-Polanyi studied to be a physician, obtaining his medical diploma in 1914.
+In 1908, Polanyi graduated the teacher-training secondary school, the Minta Gymnasium.
+He then studied medicine at the University of Budapest, obtaining his medical diploma in 1914.
 He was an active member of the Galileo Circle.
 With the support of Ignác Pfeifer, professor of chemistry at the Royal Joseph University of Budapest, he obtained a scholarship to study chemistry at the Technische Hochschule in Karlsruhe, Germany.
 In the First World War, he served in the Austro-Hungarian army as a medical officer, and was sent to the Serbian front.
 While on sick-leave in 1916, he wrote a PhD thesis on adsorption.
-His research, which was encouraged by Albert Einstein, was supervised by Gusztáv Buchböck, and in 1919 the Royal University of Pest awarded him a doctorate.
+His research was encouraged by Albert Einstein and supervised by Gusztáv Buchböck, and in 1919 the Royal University of Pest awarded him a doctorate.